 Adams Morgan’s bar-scene is destination-worthy, with hot-spots like Roofers Union Restaurant & Bar.
 This restaurant features a rooftop bar with open views of the colorful homes and shops along 18th street.
 Or visit Jack Rose Dining Saloon.
 This old fashioned restaurant/bar glistens with 2,600 bottles of hand-selected scotches, bourbons, and whiskeys that line the dining room.

 The LINE DC, housed in a 110-year old church is full of top restaurants and coffee shops.
 Locals enjoy live music, drinks, and dancing nightly at the blues bar, Madam’s Organ.
 And the vast 1,754 acres of Rock Creek Park is less than 3 miles away from the neighborhood.

 Adam’s Morgan architecture ranges from brick row-houses to contemporary homes.
 House prices also range, but level out at around $600k.
+The median home sale price was $544,500 in January, 2023.
 And renters spend about $1800 monthly.
-Here are the current houses for sale and homes for rent in the neighborhood.

 Just south of downtown, this urban neighborhood is bordered by the Potomac River.
 With this lovely location comes riverfront strolling, water recreation, and transportation (think water taxis!).
 The neighborhood’s centerpiece is the country’s oldest fish market, which sells blue crabs, fresh fish, and oysters.

 Over the past few years, Southwest Waterfront has become one of the hottest neighborhoods to live in thanks to its recent development of The Wharf.
 This new waterfront dining and entertainment destination opened dozens of new restaurants and bars.
 Kith and Kin, a new Wharf hot-spot, features chef Kwame Onwuachi and her West African / Caribbean inspired dishes.